-Wayne Burrows is a writer, though in recent years that term has become increasingly elastic, incorporating short film using found materials, performance, online activity and an archive of visual works on paper by an entirely fictional artist, imagined to have been active between the years 1950 and 1980.
-He delivered a Writing East Midlands ‘Write Here’ residency at Nottingham Contemporary in Spring 2011, working in response to the Jack Goldstein and Anne Collier exhibitions with a group of older people.
+Wayne Burrows is a writer, though in recent years that term has become increasingly elastic, incorporating short film using found materials, performance, online activity and an archive of visual works on paper by an entirely fictional artist, Robert Holcombe, imagined to have been active between the years 1948 and 1982.
+The first two solo exhibitions of Holcombe’s fabricated works were presented at Syson Gallery (Dec 2013 – Jan 2014) and Xero Kline & Coma (Feb – Mar 2014).

-The Apple Sequence (Orchard Editions) 2011
+The Apple Sequence (Orchard Editions, 2011)

 Write Here At Nottingham Contemporary (Documentation of a Spring 2011 Writing Residency)